zachfi/weigh/README.md

 # Weigh

-A small ruby utility to wieigh directory contents.
+A small ruby utility to weigh directory contents.
 Heavy stuff to the bottom.

 ## Example output